 To broadcast audio and video streams over the Internet, MediaStream objects are used.
 They enable the developer to interact with the streams, like displaying it in the browser window, taking snapshots or sending it to other users (cf. Loreto & Romano 2014, p.
 6).

 Before using a MediaStream object, it is necessary to get access to a media stream from a local media-capture device.
 This could be a camera or a microphone from a laptop or a smartphone.
-Developers can request access to these LocalMediaStreams through the function navigator.getUserMedia().
+Developers can request access to these LocalMediaStreams by using the function navigator.getUserMedia().
 It is possible to specify the type of LocalMediaStream to be requested, audio, video or both.
 This is done in a configuration object that can be passed upon object initialization (cf. Loreto & Romano 2014, p.
 6).

 In JavaScript, the access to local media-capture devices is handled via opt-in approval from the user.
 When developers call the navigator.getUserMedia() function for the first time, a pop-up window asks the users if they want to grant the application access to the specified media-capture devices.
 This approval can be revoked by both users and developers at any time so the application no longer has access to the camera or microphone.